-Where To Look, and What You Say To “Available” Women
+Where To Look and What You Say To Women

-Whatyousay.com found some useful dating advice in a book from the steamy seventies entitled The Sensous Man by M.
+I found some interesting dating advice in a book from the steamy seventies entitled The Sensous Man by M.

-The advice feels dated, but the basic ideas are sound.
+The advice is dated, but some of the basic ideas—like reading women’s magazines and having a sense of humor—are sound.
 Here are some excepts:

 “A Heretofore Unrevealed Secret Technique for Meeting Available Women: There are available women who will be compatible with your personality, susceptible to your sensuality, and receptive to your advances.